allegro/blog/_posts/2022-11-14-onion-architecture.md

 # Onion Architecture - The most tasteful Software Architecture Style
 **TODO ilustracja ze zdjęciem cebularza i opisem, że to lubelski produkt regionalny.**

 Onion Architecture is a software architectural style which strongly promotes the separation of concerns between the most important part of a business application - the domain code - and its technical aspects like HTTP or database.
-It does so with ideas similar to [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software))
+It does so with ideas similar to Hexagonal Architecture, and other related architecture styles.

-(more on that comparison later), but reuses the concept of layers, which, from my experience, enhance the readability and maintainability of the codebase.
+This post gives a description of the ideas of Onion Architecture and discusses a sample implementation which explicitly defines layers in the code and build setup.

 Additional complexity to the build setup and extra learning curve introduced by the layered approach, pays back during the development.
 It reduces cognitive load on the programmer by giving a more concrete structural foundation and guidance.

-## The text
+## The Repository
-An issue I have with many architecture-related tech articles is that they are usually high-level, and don’t give code examples.
-So after an introductory description I’ll try to illustrate the concepts with concrete code examples.
-If you want to jump straight into the code, do make sure to check out the GitHub repository with a runnable example.
-TODO link
+The code samples are taken from an example repository, which you can find on GitHub.
+TODO Link

 ## Why does Software Architecture matter?
 During my Engineering career I’ve worked on multiple projects using different architecture styles.
 From a happy-go-lucky approach without any obvious structure, through “classic”[^1] three-tier enterprise style, to highly structured architecture, reflected by the setup of the build tool and supported by the compiler.

 The experience of working in those projects was also very different.
 Having to introduce a change in a shapeless blob of spaghetti code was always a painful experience, connected with stressful moments of *Have I broken something?* Or *Oh no!
 A gazillion of unrelated tests broke…*

 On the other hand, working in a more rigid, but at the same time more expressive, and structured environment of well-architected application, was a breeze and a real pleasure.
 Not to mention that the time required to introduce the change was smaller, and the estimates more precise and predictable.

 Good architecture guides the implementation, makes it easy to introduce new changes, andm to some degree prevents, less experienced team members from making doubtful decisions.
 It allows developers to focus on the value-providing implementation rather than thinking *Hmm where should I put this class?*.

 Last but not least, software architecture is often defined as *the things that are hard to change*, so choosing a proper architectural approach to your new application is of key importance on its future development and maintenance.

 ## About the Onion
-The idea, introduced by Jeffrey Palermo in a [series of articles](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/), and recently reiterated in
+The idea of Onion Architecture, firstly introduced by Jeffrey Palermo in a series of articles, is similar to other clean architecture approaches presented in Robert “Uncle Bob” Martin’s blog post and his recent book Clean Architecture.
+It can be successfully used as an alternative to a popular Hexagonal / Ports and Adapters architecture, and as such is predominantly used in the backend, business applications and services.

-Robert C. Martin’s book [Clean Architecture](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164) is similar to Hexagonal / Ports and Adapters approach on architecture.
-The core concept in all of the styles is the same - to make the domain the most central part of the application, and remove infrastructure concerns (such as talking via HTTP, messaging, database mapping, testing, etc.) away from it.
+The core concept in both styles is the same - to make the domain the most central part of the application, and remove all infrastructure concerns, such as talking via HTTP, messaging, database mapping, testing, etc., away from the domain code.
 The core of the business logic should be free (in theory at least) from any of the technical, and framework-related problems, allowing for easy testing and rapid development.

-To put it using *Uncle Bob* words: *Though these architectures all vary somewhat in their details, they are very similar.
+To put it using Uncle Bob’s words: *Though these architectures all vary somewhat in their details, they are very similar.
 They all have the same objective, which is the separation of concerns.
 They all achieve this separation by dividing the software into layers.
-Each has at least one layer for business rules, and another for interfaces.*
+Each has at least one layer for business rules, and another for interfaces*.

 The main difference I've found in the implementations of Hexagonal Architecture and Onion Architecture lies mostly in the overall, more structured approach to the code layout of the latter.
-Both styles rely on conscious usage of interfaces, the [Dependency Inversion Principle](https://web.archive.org/web/20041221102842/http://www.objectmentor.com/resources/articles/dip.pdf)[^2], and encapsulation, but the Onion, like the real vegetable, has explicitly defined layers.
+Both styles rely on conscious usage of interfaces, the [Dependency Inversion Principle](https://web.archive.org/web/20041221102842/http://www.objectmentor.com/resources/articles/dip.pdf)[^2], and encapsulation, but the Onion, like a real vegetable, has explicitly defined layers.
 Making the concept a first-class citizen represented in the code guides an implementation and gives more clear overall structure to the codebase.

-This Architecture style does have some learning curve for developers on the project, but once mastered, pays back many times.
+This Architecture style does have some learning curve for developers in the project, but once mastered, pays back many times.
 Finally, as with every solution in the IT industry, it is not a one-size-fits-all, and you should always consider if the architecture style matches your needs.

 ## The Onion has Layers
 Onion Architecture is a form of layered architecture.
 The main difference between “the classic” three-tier architecture and the Onion, is that every outer layer sees classes from all inner layers, not only the one directly below.
 Moreover, the dependency direction always goes from outside to the inside, never the other way around.

 But wait, what are the layers of Onion Architecture, what they describe, and why they matter?